melogsdon/DATA146/Project3.md

 ## Question 5
-- Go back and also add the variables that indicate the zip code where each individual home is located within Charleston County, South Carolina.
-- Train and test each of the three previous model types/specifications.
-- What was the predictive power of each model?
-- Interpret and assess your output.

 If we consider the simple addition of location to our list of features, we see an improvement in the training data for all three models.
 Unfortunately, the improvement is slight and hardly indicates a strong correlation between our target and our features.